John W. Gintell, Co-Chair

 Advocate for a culture of respect and to monitor progress toward equality of all persons with regard to sexual orientation and gender identity; promote policies and practices that have a positive effect on the health, welfare, and safety of all persons who live, visit or work in the City with respect to sexual orientation and gender identity.

-3 years (members can be reappointed for an additional 3 years)
+3 years (members can be reappointed for additional terms.)